NATIA-CYBER/bdi-aircraft-simple-storage-/README.md

-# S4 - Aircraft API with S3 Storage
+# S4 - Simple Storage Service

-Implementation of `/api/s4/aircraft/download` and `/api/s4/aircraft/prepare` endpoints with AWS S3 integration.
+Implementation of a Simple Storage Service using FastAPI and AWS S3.
+This service allows users to upload and download files using AWS S3 as the storage backend.

 ## Setup